masc-ucsc/MASC-AI-Synthesized-Cryptoprocessor/README.md

 cryptographic instruction set.
 DSLX is chosen over traditional hardware description languages like Verilog due to its capability to facilitate automatic pipelining, thereby optimizing the hardware for better performance.
-For example, DSLX is able to pipeline the current design from 1 to 2 pipeline stages and go from 3298ps to 2445ps.
-This is a 1.34x improvement.
-Not an ideal 2x.
-The reason seems to be that the programmable rotate operation consume close to 2000ps and DSLX can not repipeline without code changes.
+For example, DSLX is able to pipeline the current design from 1 to 5 pipeline stages and go from 7430ps to 2047ps.
+This is a 3.63x improvement.
+The limiting factor seems to be that the programmable rotate operation consume close to 2000ps and DSLX can not repipeline without code changes.